djhworld/hyperloglog/content/merging.md

 * Uses a lot less memory
 * Uses a lot less bandwidth
 * Is much faster.
+* Very easy to parallelize

-[1] Note that some implementations of HyperLogLog use a _sparse_ representation of the registers, which saves even more memory.
-See HyperLogLog++
+[^1]: Note that some implementations of HyperLogLog use a _sparse_ representation of the registers, which saves even more memory.
+See [HyperLogLog++](https://research.google.com/pubs/pub40671.html)